coder/coder/docs/networking/index.md

 is no special geo-distribution configuration.
 To speed up direct connections, move the user and workspace closer together.

-If a direct connection is not available (e.g. client or server is behind NAT), Coder will use a relayed connection.
+If a direct connection is not available (for example, client or server is behind NAT), Coder will use a relayed connection.
 By default, [Coder uses Google's public STUN server](../cli/server.md#--derp-server-stun-addresses), but this can be disabled or changed for